Grant Herbert Logo

 So, if you think it's one of those extras or those warm and fuzzy emotional intelligence skills, and it's not something that you've got time to invest in right now, I want to challenge you to shift that thinking.

 It's not all about technical skills or productivity.
 It's about people's reason for getting involved and doing things.
+Trust is a major area when people think about that.

 3. Trust is earned.